hillc255/meme/README.md

 #### Modules & Sub-modules Roles and Responsibilities
 QuoteEngine Module
-   Uses Ingestor Interface abstract base and generic classes to ingest and parse quotes from CSVIngest, DocxIngest, PDFIngest and TxtIngest files.
+    Uses Interface and Ingestor Interface abstract base and generic classes to parse quotes from CSVIngest, DocxIngest, PDFIngest and TxtIngest files.

 MemeEngine Module
-   Used to select a random image and write a quote selected from the QuoteEngine Module on it to create a meme.
+    Used to select a random image and write a quote parsed from the QuoteEngine Module to create a meme.

 #### Dependencies
-Ingestor
+QuoteModel
-QuoteModel provides model for the quote body and quote author.
+    Provides a model for the quote body and quote author.

 #### Examples of Use